 Newon George deals with Evercore Heroes' 'player content', and regularly emphasises the role that player feedback has played in the game's development.
 Beko, a support class hero and, more importantly, a cute little guy with a big stick and a lamp, is an example of that.
 "Together with the community, we co-created this design," says Newon George of Beko's appearance, but when I spoke to her, she was eager to note all the other ways players have gotten involved with Evercore Heroes' development, too.

 "We've had, I think, upwards of a thousand different players playtest the game in various different formats," she says, noting that Vela has sought out playtesters of every skill level.
 They've had "advanced core gamers" (a title I'm adding to my business card) opine on "characters, objectives" and "overall meta", while also getting "brand new players" to "give us feedback on general impressions: where the pain points are, where the fun lies".
 The result is a game shaped by a "wider cross-section of different experiences".
 CEO Travis George added that the team had adopted changes "against even our own personal taste" as a result of player feedback.

 You'll be able to take part in that playtesting yourself soon enough.
-Vela is inviting the curious to sign up for a playtesting event taking place between October 13 and 16 via the game's website (opens in new tab) and Discord (opens in new tab), with Discord participants having a better chance of being selected.
-If you don't get in, you can track its progress on Vela's Twitter (opens in new tab) and YouTube (opens in new tab) pages.
+Vela is inviting the curious to sign up for a playtesting event taking place between October 13 and 16 via the game's website and Discord, with Discord participants having a better chance of being selected.
+If you don't get in, you can track its progress on Vela's Twitter and YouTube pages.
 Oh, and if you see me in there, be nice.